How to Test an SFP Transceiver and Network Cable

-Recently we have been getting questions about how to determine if an SFP is working.
-I’m going to use SFP generically here to represent a multitude of the various optical modules that are available.
-The Fluke Networks fiber testers can be used to measure the light that is being put out by and SFP.
+Recently we have been getting questions about how to determine if an SFP (Small Form-factor Pluggable) transceiver is working.
+We refer to SFP generically here to represent a multitude of the various optical modules that are available.
+Fluke Networks fiber testers can be used to measure the light that is being put out by an SFP.

 To start, put your CertiFiber™ Pro into “Power Meter” mode.
-From the home screen, select the TOOLS menu and then the second option, if your CertiFiber module is attached, will be POWER METER.
-Selecting that, you will go directly to the power meter.
-It is on and running, you don’t even need to push TEST!
+From the home screen, select the TOOLS menu; if your CertiFiber module is attached, the second option will be POWER METER.
+Selecting that takes you directly to the power meter.
+It is on and running — you don’t even need to push TEST!

-There are some minimal configurations that we need to apply.
+There are some minimal configurations to apply.
 We are going to focus on the bottom half of the power meter.
 The top is used for transmitting, but we don’t need that to test the SFP.
-All that we are looking for is the absolute power that is coming out.
-I’m partial to reading this in dBm as that reflects the specifications of many SFP modules.
+All we are looking for is the absolute power coming out.
+We suggest reading this in dBm, which reflects the specifications of many SFP modules.

-The one piece of configuration that is important is the λ (Lambda) or wavelength, down there in the bottom left corner.
+The configuration that is important is the λ (Lambda) or wavelength, in the bottom left corner.
 What are you testing?
-Is it Multimode – use 850, or Single-Mode – Use 1310.
-Pressing the Lambda key will give you a menu to choose appropriate wavelength:
+If it is Multimode, use 850 nm; if Singlemode, use 1310 nm.
+Pressing the Lambda key will give you a menu to choose appropriate wavelength.

-Regarding acceptable power levels, please consult your manufacturer.
-Be aware that if you are getting a positive number, you may need to put an attenuator on your system.
+Consult the manufacturer’s directions regarding acceptable power levels for your meter.
+If you are getting a positive number, you may need to put an attenuator on your system.

-What if I am using a QSFP to transmit 40 Gig through an MPO connector?
-How can I test this?
-Two simple options.
-One would be to use a fan out cable that goes from an MPO port to multiple legs of LC connectors.
-This can then be plugged into the CertiFiber Pro.
+If you are using a QSFP to transmit 40 Gig through an MPO connector, you can test it with two simple options.
+One would be to use a fan out cable that goes from an MPO port to multiple legs of LC connectors, then plug it into the CertiFiber Pro.

-Another option would be to plug the MPO cable directly into a MultiFiber™ Pro.
-Have it set to “Power” mode, and you can see the power level for each individual fiber.
+The other test option would be to plug the MPO cable directly into a MultiFiber™ Pro.
+Set it to POWER mode, and you can see the power level for each individual fiber.
 Here is an example with just one channel receiving light:

-Remember, if you are working with 40 Gig, you are probably only using 4 fibers, so don’t be surprised if you only see a power level on the first or last 4 fibers in the power meter.
+Remember, if you are working with 40 Gig, you are probably only using 4 fibers.
+Don’t be surprised if you only see a power level on only the first or last 4 fibers in the power meter.